TomasHubelbauer/vscode-settings/README.md

 This is to get rid of an annoying Git question if I really want to pull & push.
 Yeah I do.

+`"git.rebaseWhenSync": true`

+Related to my Git configuration whhich I keep in another repository of mine.

+## Window

 `"explorer.confirmDragAndDrop": false`

 This also hides an annoying question.
 I want to drag & drop and if I made a mistake, I can just revert it by hand.

-`"typescript.updateImportsOnFileMove.enabled": "always"`

-I always want VS Code TypeScript language service to rewrite my `import` paths when I move files around.
-If it makes a mistake, TypeScript will fail to compile and I will notice and fix it.

-`"breadcrumbs.enabled": true`

-I have written an extension to do this before and now it is a part of VS Code, so of course I am going to enable it. :-) I think this should be on by default.

 `"explorer.confirmDelete": false`

 VS Code moves files to the Recycle Bin by default so there is no risk in not asking to delete stuff.
 Additionally, I disable Recycle Bin on Windows, so I am taking a risk here, but it's an acceptable level of risk for me.

-`"editor.rulers": [ 80, 120 ]`

-I have a widescreen monitor and 80 is an outdated line length anyway, but I don't believe lines should take up the width of the screen because it hurts readability.
-There is research out there which finds 70-100 characters per line to be best for comprehension speed.
-I think it's still too little so I have settled on 20 after collecting my own anecdata.

-`"editor.tabSize": 2`

-The only reasonable tab setting.
+`"breadcrumbs.enabled": true`

+I have written an extension to do this before and now it is a part of VS Code, so of course I am going to enable it. :-) I think this should be on by default.

 `"workbench.settings.editor": "json"`